oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/spacewithisom.md

 isometry $f$ of $V$ is trivial and we set by default `n = -1`.

-Given a quadratic space with isometry $(V, f)$, we provide the following accessors to the elements of the previously described tripe:
+Given a quadratic space with isometry $(V, f)$, we provide the following accessors to the elements of the previously described triple:

 ```@docs
 isometry(::QuadSpaceWithIsom)